riyann00b/mt-lab/Installation.md

-# 🧭 ERPNext Self-Hosted Docker with Custom Apps Installtion Documentation
+# 🧭 ERPNext Self-Hosted Docker with Custom Apps Installation Documentation

 Comprehensive guide to build, configure, deploy, backup, and restore an **ERPNext** environment using Docker with **custom applications**.